dfsp-spirit/freesurfer_parallel_scripts/slurm/README.md

 1. Replace the demo `subjects.txt` file in the directory with your own file.
 2. Split your `subjects.txt` file with the provided script.
 Let's assume you want 20 jobs, then you would do: ```python split_subjects_txt.py 20 subjects.txt```
 3. Adapt the `submit.sh` script to the environment of your HPC cluster.
 E.g., adapt the path to your MRI data on the cluster in the scripts, and any other variables that require a change.
 Read the cluster-specific documentation or ask your cluster admin team if you need help.
-Please do not contact me, I cannot help, as the setup you need is specific to your cluster.
 4. Run ```sbatch submit.sh``` on the cluster head to submit the jobs.